Compare Small Business Loans

 While not all businesses are eligible to apply, we think these loans are an excellent source of financing for businesses and nonprofits in rural areas.
 These loans come with a wide range of loan amounts, flexible use of funds, competitive interest rates and long terms.

-Both new and existing businesses are eligible to apply for a USDA B&I loan.
+Both new and existing businesses are eligible to apply for a USDA business and industry loan.
 The USDA sets forth a specific set of minimum requirements for businesses to qualify for a business and industry loan, but your lender may require you to meet additional criteria.
 The minimum criteria are below:

 - Must be located in a rural area: The USDA defines this as any area other than a city with a population over 50,000 or the urbanized area of that city.
 You can check your business's eligibility here.